-If you wish to have a polyp removed the same day as your VC, please do not eat or drink until you hear from us.
-If you need to have a standard colonoscopy, the VC team can set up this second exam for the same day as long as you have not eaten or had liquids to drink.
+If you wish to have a polyp removed the same day as your VC, do not eat or drink until you hear from us.
+If you need to have a standard colonoscopy, the VC team can set up this second exam for the same day if you have not eaten or had liquids to drink.

 If you do not have colon polyps, you can go back to your normal diet and any medicines you may have stopped when we call with the results.
 If you have colon polyps, we will review options with you and help set up further care as needed.

 If any other problems are seen outside your colon, the results are sent to your doctor in the full VC report.
 If you have not heard from your doctor about other results within 2 weeks, we suggest you call your doctor’s office to follow up.